NativeScript/docs-v8/interaction.md

 ### Action Dialog

 An Action Dialog will require a particular activity from the user.
-The action method accepts multiple parameters or an ActionOptions object with keys title, message, cancelBUttonText, actions, and cancelable(Android only property).
+The action method accepts multiple parameters or an ActionOptions object with keys title, message, cancelButtonText, actions, and cancelable(Android only property).

 ```ts
 import { Dialogs } from '@nativescript/core'